 In CACO1, the coalition's goal was to contribute to reversal in the escalating trend in child and youth obesity by reducing the consumption of sugar-sweetened beverages and screen-time by Canadian youth and by providing a viable, local and culturally relevant alternative food management model in Aboriginal communities.

-In CACO2, we are leveraged the resources, partnerships and processes developed in CACO1 to broaden the reach and deepen the impact of our prevention efforts by targeting additional settings where children live, learn and play.
+In CACO2, we leveraged the resources, partnerships and processes developed in CACO1 to broaden the reach and deepen the impact of our prevention efforts by targeting additional settings where children live, learn and play.
 We addressed screen-time, sugary drinks, physical inactivity, and fruit and vegetable consumption in the 2-5 year age group by enhancing capacity in early learning settings (policy, technical abilities and environments) and by reaching out to parents and families with our resources and key messages - view the Healthy Beginnings for Pre-Schoolers 2-5 webpage.
 We also mobilized an evidence-based capacity building initiative from BC that aims to increase the provision of healthy food and beverages while restricting unhealthy options in municipal and community recreation facilities - view the Stay Active Eat Healthy webpage.
 We aimed for consistent messaging across the various environments that predispose, enable and reinforce healthy behaviours.

 In our partner rural, remote First Nations communities we deepened our impact by adding to the land-sea-based food procurement and distribution strategies already underway.
 We supported the introduction of a culturally appropriate dance-oriented physical activity intervention, and an evidence-based market-foods literacy program.
 In addition, CACO2 moved beyond a physical health orientation to help strengthen community-based capacity to address some of the core mental health issues that affect resiliency and holistic wellness.

 To achieve these goals the coalition had three specific aims:

 - To increase access to positive local and culturally relevant food, physical activity opportunities, mental health supports and to improve health literacy in nine rural, remote aboriginal communities across British Columbia, Yukon Territory, Northwest Territories and Ontario.